Concert Bands Performance

 - Contact their accompanist to schedule rehearsal times.
-(Their accompanists will be posted on the bulletin board in the band area by January 9th and on the website.)
+(Their accompanists are posted on the bulletin board in the band area)

 - Soloists should have weekly lessons with the band staff or private teacher.

 - If they are playing in a small ensemble, they should be rehearsing with their colleagues regularly.
-An ensemble-coaching schedule has been posted in both band rooms and will begin on January 8th, 2019.
+An ensemble-coaching schedule will be posted in the near future.
 A copy of this schedule will also be posted here.